Thesis Writing: Methods and Results

 Tired of solo writing sessions?
 Craving a supportive environment to fuel your creativity?
 Look no further than our weekly Writing Community, tailored for the UBCO community.

 Researchers, meet your Okanagan research support team!
-Join us this week to ask questions about creating and delivering a successful 3MT presentation.
+Join us this week to network and connect with campus staff from The Library, Research Computing, and the Office of Research Services.